-German IA Grades 6 or 7 | full year 0.5 high school credit for successful completion
+German IA Grades 6 or 7 | full year 1 high school credit for successful completion of both IA and IB

 Students learn basic vocabulary and language structures for day-to-day situations.
 This course stresses communication and culture, making use of a variety of ancillary materials and appropriate technology applications to present the language in an authentic manner.
 Students attain language proficiency through acquired cultural knowledge and the development and use of the four language skills: listening, reading, speaking and writing.